-(a) The library board shall consist of seven voting members one of which may be a student voting member.
-In addition to the seven regular library board members, there shall be one student voting member up to three student ex-officio non-voting members.
+- (a) The library board shall consist of seven voting members.
+In addition to the seven regular library board members, there shall be up to three student ex-officio non-voting members.
 Pursuant to Minn.
 Stat. § 134.09, subd.
 1, the mayor, with the approval of the city council, may appoint to the library board, residents of the county, provided that the county is participating in the regional public library system and that the majority of the members of the library board are residents of the city.
-Not more than one council member or county commissioner shall at any time be a member of the library board.
+Not more than one council member or county commissioner shall at any time be a member of the library board. - (b) Members of the library board shall be appointed for terms of three years.